Saundarya Rajesh: Career

+Published works

+In 2018, Saundarya Rajesh published her debut book, The 99 Day Diversity Challenge: Creating an Inclusive Workplace, through Penguin Random House.
+The book explores diversity and inclusion, offering practical insights for business leaders and professionals through stories and anecdotes.
+Sarika Chavan of Reputation Today reviewed the book and recommended it, particularly to leaders and executives, noting that it offers a perspective that extends beyond traditional discussions on diversity.
+The book received the First Prize at the ISTD Book Award for 2020–21, awarded by the Indian Society for Training & Development (ISTD).

+Her second book, Conversations with the Career Doctor, was published by Penguin Random House in April 2024.
+The book provides guidance for Indian women professionals on topics such as work-life integration, technical skill-building, personal branding, and financial acumen.
+Excerpts from Conversations with the Career Doctor were published in The Hindu Business Line and Livemint.

 Awards and recognition

 She was awarded the ‘100 Women Achievers of India’ in 2016 by the President of India.
 In 2016, NITI Aayog, the public policy think tank and the United Nations gave her a "Women Transforming India award".
 In March 2019, on the occasion of International Women's Day, Saundarya was awarded the WebWonderWomen Award by the Ministry of Women and Child Development in collaboration with Twitter India.
 The award was presented by Maneka Gandhi, the Union Minister of Women and Child Development.
+Femina included Saundarya Rajesh in its "Femina Fab 40" list of 2022.
+In 2023, she was awarded the 'Contribution to Society' Award by The Hindu as part of their 'World of Women' series.

 She has received many other awards such as: